AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 ## Submission Data Requirements

 Below is the list of data you will be asked to provide during the submission process.

-## Publisher profile

-Your publisher profile is about you as a company or developer as whole.
-Once you've submitted this information and it has been approved by Adobe, it is shown for all plugins and integrations you publish with Adobe.

-Go to **Account and profile** > **Public profile**.